aanderse/LdapRecord.com/source/docs/model-relationships.md

 $adminGroups = $user->groups()->whereStartsWith('cn', 'Admin')->get();
 ```

-> {note} By default, querying relations will not include recursive results.
+> By default, querying relations will not include recursive results.
 More on this below.

 ### Recursive Queries {#recursive-queries}